Ezekiel Elliott excited about Todd Gurley showdown; focused on Super Bowl for Cowboys

 Dallas Cowboys running back Ezekiel Elliott is like all of us.

-He is excited about the Saturday’s NFC Divisional playoff game against the Los Angeles Rams and the Cowboys because he knows it will be a star-studded affair on and off the field.
+He is excited about Saturday’s NFC Divisional playoff game against the Los Angeles Rams because he knows it will be a star-studded affair on and off the field.

 It goes without saying the Elliott will share the veritable marquee outside of the Los Angeles Coliseum with Rams running back Todd Gurley in what will be the game’s featured showdown.